dotnet/docfx/docs/docs/table-of-contents.md

 - `href`: The path the TOC node leads to.
 Optional because a node can exist just to parent other nodes.
 - `items`: If a node has children, they're listed in the items array.

+## Navigation Bar

+The `toc.yml` file in the `docfx.json` folder will be used to fill the content of the navigation bar at the top of the page.

 ## Nested TOCs

 To nest a TOC within another TOC, set the `href` property to point to the `toc.yml` file that you want to nest.
 You can also use this structure as a way to reuse a TOC structure in one or more TOC files.